Summary

 Definition

 Generally, a broader definition of force majeure benefits you if you are the supplier of goods or services.
-If you are a customer, you are less likely to be impacted by a force majeure event.
+If you are a customer, you will be less impacted by a force majeure event.
 In this case, a narrower or more specific definition suits your needs better.

 Therefore, include a clear and precise list of example events in the definition of ‘Force Majeure Event’.
 The general principles of a force majeure event are: